Please do not leave this page until complete. This can take a few moments.

 While unemployment in Massachusetts was back on the rise in October, the statewide rate remained lower than the nation’s for the second month in a row.

-The seasonally unadjusted Massachusetts unemployment rate increased by 0.1 percentage points to 3.7% in October from September, reflecting a rate nearly a full percentage point higher than in October 2023 when unemployment sat at 2.6%.
+The seasonally unadjusted Massachusetts unemployment rate increased by 0.1 percentage points to 3.7% in October from September, reflecting a rate more than a full percentage point higher than in October 2023 when unemployment sat at 2.6%.

 At the same time, the state’ rate was 0.2 percentage points lower than the nation’s in October, which held consistent for the past two months at 3.9%, according to a Friday press release from the Massachusetts Executive Office of Labor and Workforce Development using data from the U.S. Bureau of Labor Statistics.